 Lights On: Artificial Illumination Impact

-In contrast to natural illumination, artificial lights cast their own unique glow onto wall surfaces, affecting our perception of color tones drastically.
+In contrast to natural illumination, artificial lights cast their unique glow onto wall surfaces, drastically affecting our perception of color tones.
 Incandescent bulbs emit a warm yellowish radiance, enhancing reds and yellows while muting blues and greens shades.

 Sun’s Compass: Room Orientation Matters

-• A north-facing room may not receive much direct sunlight, which results in cooler ambient temperatures, making it ideal for neutral grays such as Pure White from Sherwin-Williams Snowbound series.
+A north-facing room may not receive much direct sunlight, which results in cooler ambient temperatures, making it ideal for neutral grays such as Pure White from the Sherwin-Williams Snowbound series.

-To ensure you’ve made a perfect choice, always apply sample swatches onto multiple walls before finalizing any particular shade.
+Always apply sample swatches onto multiple walls before finalizing any particular shade to ensure you make a perfect choice.
 Each wall will interact differently with incoming rays at various times during the day.

 Bright Ideas